nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 This is to ensure all plan names are valid and unique in the application.
 If the plan name is invalid, an `InvalidPlanException` exception will be thrown.
 <br><br>
-Subsequently, this `PlanList#createAndAddPlan()` method will find out the number of workouts to be added into the new plan.
+Subsequently, this `PlanList#createNewPlan()` method will find out the number of workouts to be added into the new plan.
 This is done in order to check that the number of workouts to be added into the new plan does not exceed 10 workouts, and there should minimally be 1 workout in a plan.
 If the new plan does not meet the requirements,